dlzi/brevis/CONTRIBUTING.md

 * **Do not** use the issue tracker for personal support requests.

 * **Do not** derail or troll issues.
 Remember to follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+* Please close your own issue once it is resolved.

+* Please do search for duplicate or closed issues, before you open a new issue.
+Duplicate issues will be closed.

 ## Bug reports